Azure/azure-quickstart-templates/rhel-3tier-iaas/README.md

 After successful deployment, this template will output the IP address and FQDN of both external load balancer and Jump VM.
 Make a note of these values.

-- To access all VM's via SSH, you need to first ssh into jump VM using its public ip captured from template outputs, from jump VM you can ssh into other VMs through via their private IP.
+- To access all VM's via SSH, you need to first ssh into jump VM using its public ip captured from template outputs, from jump VM you can ssh into other VMs through via their private IP. or
+- You can also get public IP of Jump VM from overview blade in VM Settings.
-- Load balancer is configured for load balancing HTTP(Port 80) and HTTPS(Port 443) to distribute traffic to web servers.
+- Load balancer is configured for load balancing HTTP(Port 80) and HTTPS(Port 443) to distribute traffic to web servers.You can configure web servers and start access websites using Load Balancer.

 ##Support